Data-Science-for-Linguists-2023/For-Reddit-Grammaticality-Analysis/final_report.md

 The unique top of error of the explain like i'm five subreddit was **UNIT_SPACE**.
 This error is caused by a lack of space between a number and its unit.
 The uniqueness of this error may be attributed to the fact there are many scientific questions that contain units in the subreddit.

 The lawyer talk subreddit had **AM_I** as a unique top error.
 This error is caused by the lack of "I" before the word“am".
 I don't have a specific hypothesis for this one, but it is interesting that this error is so prevalent in this specific subreddit.
-It could be due to writers wanting to shorten a sentence, however this could be true of any online writer.

 #####  Does the grammaticality of a post have an effect on its interactions?

 In order to find the connection between interactions and grammaticality, I decided to first find the normalized counts of errors per post for each subreddit.
-As one can see below, r/nba, r/anime, r/cryptocurrency, r/rant, and r/highschool have the top 5 highest errors per post.
+One can see this visualized below.

 In addition to finding the normalized counts per post for each subreddit, I also wanted to find the normalized counts of upvotes per post for each subreddit.
-As one can see below, r/college, r/adulting, r/anime, r/gaming, and r/cscareerquestions have the highest number of normalized upvote counts.
+One can see this visualized below.

 Taking these two measures into account, one can see that there is no real connection between interactions and grammaticality.
 Some subreddits had a high number of upvotes and a low number of errors, such as college subreddit.
 The inverse of this also exist, as seen in the cryptocurrency subreddit.
 This could be caused by many factors, such as the frequency of posts on that subreddit and the amount of users on that subreddit.

 ## Setbacks and Difficulties

-The first setback I encountered occurred before I even started the project.
-Specifically, I wanted to use Twitter to study the grammaticality of Tweets.
-However, Twitter API access changed at the beginning of the semester, which forced me to either change my topic idea or find another website to match my goals for this project.
-Thankfully, I soon discovered that Reddit also has an API for parsing posts.

-Furthermore, figuring out how to define and annotate grammaticality was a challenge.
+Figuring out how to define and annotate grammaticality was a challenge.
 First, I considered annotating all of the posts by hand, but this was infeasible and subjective.
 I also considered creating my own grammaticality annotator, however this was a seemingly daunting and also subjective task.
 After all considerations, I decided to see if any existing grammaticality parsers existed, which is how I found and settled on language-tool-python.

 Data collection and cleaning was a general difficulty during this project.
-This phase took much longer than expected and took away from some of the analysis that i had plannedfor this project.
+This phase took much longer than expected and took away from some of the analysis that i had planned for this project.
 The data itself was large, therefore navigating it and running code over parts of it was very challenging.
 Specifically, writing and running code for 1500 posts per 15 subreddits took a large amount of time.
 This was especially true for parsing posts with language-tool-python, as determine the grammaticality of every sentence for every post in every subreddit was a very time-consuming task.

 ## Conclusion